 Peak Flow Calculator

 HealthEstimate predicted peak expiratory flow rate (PEFR) from height, age, and sex.
-An educational reference estimate โ track your own peak flow meter readings for real monitoring.
+Track your own peak flow meter readings for real monitoring over time.

 Predicted Peak Flow